3beca/cep/README.md

 This event payload will make the rule "value greater than 42" match, so the target will be called.

+## Admin User Interface

+In the repository https://github.com/3beca/cep-ui can be found an admin web user interface.
+From your favorite browser you can easily manage event types, target and rules.

 ## Docker Compose

 We provide a docker compose to quickly have cep up and running.